technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // =============================================================================
 // As seen at the type level, values whose type is a Variadic Generic can be
 // transformed into tuples using the `(v...)` syntax.
 Outside of a generic con-
-// text these values are automatically seen as tuples.
+// text these values are instead automatically seen as tuples.
 // =============================================================================

 extension VariadicType {